bgtti/react-express-registration-template/Frontend-ReactJS/README.md

 Version 2 built on top of version 1 adds the database implementation (using MongoDB), some basic Jest/Supertest testing, and improvements in routes and folder structure.
 It is still available in the branch named `version_2`.

 Version 3 introduces React for the frontend, separating the project into 2 separate folders: `Backend-ExpressJS` and `Frontend-ReactJS`.
 The frontend is independent from the backend, and can be used together or separately as a template for other projects.

+# About and license

+This is the third draft of an app template in React/Express.

+This is a personal project completed by the author, which you are welcome to use and modify at your discretion.